To apply you’ll need to:

 Take a look at our Student Advice Guides which cover ways to finance your degree, including:

-Recent Design, Innovation and Creative Engineering graduates have job roles such as:
+Recent Design, Innovation and Creative Engineering graduates have been hired by:

 Throughout the course, students have access to a bespoke careers programme, including workshops on job hunting and job applications as well as employer events.